The title of this episode of Communio Santorum is A Glimmer of Reform.

 He retained a belief in purgatory and extreme unction.
 He said if images increased devotion they need not be removed; and prayers to saints were not necessarily wrong.
 He considered confession to be useful if it was voluntary.
 We catch something of the spirit of his revolt when he declared that preaching was “of more value than the administration of any sacrament.”

-The standard Wyclif used in his evaluation of the practices of the Church was the Scripture.
+The standard Wyclif used in his evaluation of the practices of the Church was Scripture.
 He said, “Neither the testimony of Augustine nor Jerome, nor any other saint should be accepted except in so far as it was based upon Scripture.”

 He maintained the right of everyone to examine the Bible for himself: “The New Testament is of full authority, and open to the understanding of simple men, as to the points that be most needful to salvation.”

-In the Summer of 1380, he published 12 arguments against the idea that the bread and wine of were transformed into the literal, physical body and blood of Christ.
-He said the early church considered the elements merely as symbols of Christ’s body and blood.
+In the Summer of 1380, he published twelve arguments against the idea that the bread and wine of were transformed into the literal, physical body and blood of Christ.
+He said the early church considered the elements as symbols of Christ’s body and blood.
 So, Christ is present in the elements sacramentally, not materially.
 The point of the sacrament he said, was the presence of the PERSON Christ in the soul, not the body of Christ in the belly.

 Wyclif sent out priests sympathetic to his cause to win the souls of the neglected.
 Clad in brown robes of undressed wool, without sandals, purse, or scrip, a staff in their hand, dependent for food and shelter on the good will of their neighbors, Wyclif’s “poor priests” soon became a power in the land.
 Their enemies dubbed them Lollards, meaning “mumblers.”
 They each carried a few pages of Wyclif’s English Bible and his tracts and sermons as they went throughout the countryside, preaching.
-The movement spread and soon, many were becoming lay-preachers.
+The movement spread and soon, many became lay-preachers.

 Wyclif gained enough support that the authorities decided to not move against him.
-But his followers were hunted, expelled from Oxford, & forced to renounce their views.
+But his followers were hunted, expelled from Oxford, and forced to renounce their views.
 Wyclif, driven from the university, was left to end his days in peace at his parish at Lutterworth.
 He died there in 1384.